licarijd/data-structures-and-algorithms/Linked Lists/readme.txt

 ** Usually in interviews, you'll be asked about implementing singly linked list operations.
 Doubly linked lists usually only come up as theory questions.

+In summary, linked lists are great because they're:

+- fast for insertion / deletion (unlike arrays, where all elements get shifted)

+- ordered

+- flexible size (no overhead costs like in arrays, where we need to copy elements to new memory addresses when they get large)

+However, linked lists have slow lookup (since they need to be traversed, not just random access like hash tables or indexed like arrays).
+They also use more memory.